Object-Image Correspondence for Algebraic Curves under Projections

 and compute the elimination ideal $Y\cap\mathbb{R}[c_1,c_2,c_3,x,y]$.
 This leads to a~polynomial (cubic in~$x$ and~$y$)

-which, indeed, def\/ines the curve $\tilde{\mathcal Z}_{c_1,c_2,c_3}$ provided $c_3^3-c_1\neq0$ and $c_3^2+c_2\neq0$, but not otherwise.
+which, indeed, defines the curve $\tilde{\mathcal Z}_{c_1,c_2,c_3}$ provided $c_3^3-c_1\neq0$ and $c_3^2+c_2\neq0$, but not otherwise.
 The underlying issue is non-commutativity of specialization of parameters $c$ with the elimination (or, in more geometric language, non-commutativity of intersection and Zariski closure).